Raw2Drive: Reinforcement Learning with Aligned World Models for End-to-End Autonomous Driving (in CARLA v2): Conclusion

 \section{Conclusion}

-We propose \textbf{\textit{Raw2Drive}}, in public literature, the first end-to-end model-based reinforcement learning method in autonomous driving.
+We propose \textbf{\textit{Raw2Drive}}, the first end-to-end model-based reinforcement learning method in autonomous driving.
 Our approach introduces a novel dual-stream architecture and a guidance mechanism to effectively enable MBRL learning.
 The approach is fulfilled by the careful treatment of the two world models for the raw and privileged information, respectively, and achieve the state-of-the-art performance on lately released benchmarks.
-Furthermore, our proposed paradigm is not limited to camera-only systems and is applicable to guiding the learning of any sensor through the privileged input.
 We hope this work serves as a stepping stone toward exploring reinforcement learning for end-to-end autonomous driving.

+\textbf{Limitations:} In our setting, the privileged input is ground truth bounding boxes and HD-Map.
+And in real-world autonomous driving, for industry, the ground truth bounding boxes and HD-Map can be from human annotation or advanced perception algorithms.
+Reinforcement learning in the real world is also a technical issue that would be solved by 3DGS~\cite{Ma2025BezierGS, huang2023iddr, chen2025focused} or a diffusion-based simulator~\cite{yang2025resim} in the future.
+While CARLA remains the only viable closed-loop simulator for RL research at present, our work focuses on policy learning and introduces a dual-stream world model design that is conceptually decoupled from the specific simulator.

+\textbf{Social Impact:} Raw2Drive presents an efficient reinforcement learning framework for end-to-end autonomous driving, mitigating key issues of imitation learning such as causal confusion and distribution shift.
+By learning robust world models from raw sensors, it enhances the safety, reliability, and generalization of autonomous driving systems.

 {

 }